-The event has taken place almost every year since the founding of the Royal Hospital in 1681.
+The event has taken place almost every year since the Royal Hospital opened in 1692.
 Below, we celebrate the history of this very British ceremony.

 The gold statue of Charles II that stands in the centre of figure court is also adorned in oak leaves for the occasion.
 Over the years the statue oak leaf dressing has varied from a large wreath at the base to a wreath worn on the head, and from total covering where the statue is not even visible to a discreet skirt of oak branches around the base.

 A member of the Royal Family attends the ceremony each year.
 Her Majesty the Queen has reviewed the parade four times.